nathantja/how-web-works/partOne.md

 URL is comprised of a few things: protocol, subdomain/domain/hostname, port number, resource /, and query for additional data passed.

 ### What is DNS?
+The system connecting the hostname to the server/IP.

 ### What is a query string?
 ### What are two HTTP verbs and how are they different?
 ### What is an HTTP request?